remithr/testDo/docs/index.md

 **d.Transfer Voucher Token Assets to Merchant and Developer Account**<br/>
  This API is used to transfer Fish assets to merchant and developer account from user account<br/>
  For the feature developed by the developer, the developer would be getting a 50% cut of merchant fees.
+The developer can get the details required for the fee transfer through the account details API.
+The below mentioned fields would be required for successful transfer of fees.<br>
+ developerWalletID : The Public key assigned on Account creation.<br>
+ developerWalletSecretKey: The secret key field.<br>
+ developerUserID: User ID of developer.<br>

 API:/transferVoucherTokenAssetsToMerchantAndDeveloper<br/>
 Request Body : <br/>